murffious/FullStackMastery-Resources/README.md

 The harvard sites look a bit old but still work fine make sure to click the drop downs on the right side and llok for the video link and drop it sown and click to paly in there took me 5-10 mintues to fureg  this out.
-also mobile class http://cs76.tv/2013/summer/  also be sure to read the over 200 commetns of other courses posted there and also at the very end of the post a link to another one http://blog.agupieware.com/2014/06/online-learning-intensive-bachelors.html
+also mobile class http://cs76.tv/2013/summer/  also be sure to read the over 200 commetns of other courses posted there and also at the very end of the post a link to another one http://blog.agupieware.com/2014/06/online-learning-intensive-bachelors.html BFS (Breadth First Search) algotithsm
+DFS (Depth First Search)
+BFS is a traversal algorithm which in the first turn visits all adjacent nodes to a root node and then starts digging deeper.
+DFS is a traversal algorithm which first touches the bottom of maximum depth of first child node and then returns backs and starts the process from a second child.

+Browserify tool like gulp
+backend Can implement advanced queries and SQL Joins what can a person with this skill do find 5 examples.

+Knows how to deploy his/her code on AWS EC2 with Apache2 or Nginx as a web server.
+Should have a working knowledge of Docker and Virtualization.

+Can design a web application end to end with many loosely coupled components.
+Should be brave enough to suggest the architectural changes if he has a valid reasoning to do so.

 *SKILLs: Proficient in Linux/Unix and comfortable with Mac/Windows* -
 OS